woven-baker/test-cpp/module1/02_intro-to-cpp/02_04_programming_environments/02_04_programming_environments.en.md

 An IDE, on the other hand, is a more comprehensive tool that typically includes a text editor, compiler, debugger, and more.
 Examples of C++ IDEs include Microsoft Visual Studio, and CLion.

 >Note: 'IDE' is not a standardized term.
-Some developers may refer to an editor as an IDE, but some developers might not conisder that same editor as a "complete" IDE.
+Some developers may refer to an editor as an IDE, but some developers might not consider that same editor as a "complete" IDE.

 ## Debugger